kabk/go-theses-17-manus-nijhoff/writings/structure.md

 - **The gonzo**: The gonzo uses the network with full enthousiasm but without joy or need for personal gains.
 They know the system is rotten and they don't feel responsible for it.
 The gonzo spends time binging around the internet and reports with a sometimes sarcastic, sometimes humourous point of view.
 They have a vast knowledge of subcultures.
 	- _This is the immersed mode of browsing_
-- **The optimal**: Using the network for the optimal is not a problem.
-The optimal has efficiently matched his or her habits to the system, making them a leading force and role model of the networked life.
-With a sharp eye for business opportunities, the optimal uses hashtags to gain followers, sells articles via facebook groups, and has sold his/her startup companies for profit.
+- **The ...**: Using the network for the ... is not a problem.
+The ... has efficiently matched his or her habits to the system, making them a leading force and role model of the networked life.
+With a sharp eye for business opportunities, the ... uses hashtags to gain followers, sells articles via facebook groups, and has sold his/her startup companies for profit.
 	- _This is the utilitarian mode of browsing_
 - **The renegade**: Despises the network in its current state.
 Knows a lot about the history of the internet.
 A desillusioned person with a hawk eye's overview of the internet.
 The renegade is looking for the next network to explore.
 The current one is broken.
 	- _This is the disinterested mode of browsing._